MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 - **Reference Object**

-   The `Process Scene Object` you want to measure the distance from.
+   The `Process Scene Object` from which you want to measure the distance.

 - **Range**

     In this field, you can set the maximum distance between the *Object* and the *Reference object* required to fulfill this condition.
-The distance is calculated as the Euclidean norm between the transform’s positions of Object and Reference Object.

 - **Required seconds inside**